 Light industry and tourism are also important within the area.

 There is a strong sense of community in Boston, which is unique to smaller English market towns.
-As with any town of the size of Boston, there are a number of clubs and centres available to residents and the wider community.
-There are several community centres within the town which provide spaces for local meetings, entertainment functions and for club meetings.
+There are a number of clubs and centres available to residents and the wider community.
+There are several community centres within the town that provide spaces for local meetings, entertainment functions and for club meetings.

 Community initiatives include Healthwatch Lincolnshire, Food Bank, Boston Community Transport, and Lincolnshire CVS.